ros2/design/articles/101_build_tool.md

 - When building and testing ROS 2 the command `colcon build` / `colcon test` will be used instead of `ament build` / `ament test`.
   Please see the [documentation](http://colcon.readthedocs.io/en/latest/migration/ament_tools.html) how to map `ament_tools` command line arguments to `colcon` arguments.
 - For ROS 1 nothing is changing at this point in time.
+- In the future `colcon` will replace `catkin_make_isolated` and `catkin_make` as the recommended build tool for ROS 1.
+  - `colcon` will not support the *devel space* and will require packages to have install rules
+  - `catkin` will likely still support the *devel space*, though it might be removed at some point (that has not been decided yet)
+  - Therefore, it is possible that the default build tool for ROS 1 may not support the *devel space*, though legacy tools will continue to support it.
+  - Note that it is already the case that individual ROS 1 catkin packages may either not have installation rules but support the *devel space*, or they might have installation rules but not properly support the *devel space*.

 ### Outlook